 If you do any sewing and feel like a kid in a candy store when browsing for fabrics you can probably relate when I say that storing fabric can be a challenge.
 So today let's take a look at these clever fabric storage ideas and see how to store fabric so you can keep your fabric organized and enjoy your time sewing more!

 This hanging fabric storage from Ish and Chi is my absolute favorite idea!
 Not only does it look beautiful, it would be easy to quickly find what you are looking for.
 It's a great way to use an existing closet, just add skirt hangers with clips and your fabric stash!

-This simple idea for storing and organizing your fabric stash is another of my faves.
+This simple idea for storing and organizing fabric stash is another of my faves.

 Almost all of us have a file cabinet and hanging file folders.
-But simple hanging your fabric over the metal hangers creates instant fabric storage like Lauren at The Thinking Closet did.
+Simply hanging your fabric over the metal hangers creates instant fabric storage like Lauren at The Thinking Closet did.
 And again it makes it so easy to see what you have!

 Folding each piece of fabric neatly and putting it in a drawer so that you can see each piece is another great, and really easy way to organize your fabric, and what I do in my workspace.

-Wrapping each piece of fabric around mini bolts and putting them on a bookshelf like they did at Smashed Peas and Carrots, will make for one colorful display!
-And using comic storage boards make for the perfect little bolts for fabric!
+Wrapping each piece of fabric around mini bolts (thick pieces of cardboard) and putting them on a bookshelf like they did at Smashed Peas and Carrots, will make for one colorful display!
+And using comic storage boards makes for the perfect little bolts for fabric!

 I just love the idea of having all of that fabric out so it can be seen all the time don't you?